You may be wondering, “can I use cinnamon for acid reflux?”

-Keep in mind, some people feel like cinnamon makes their acid reflux worse.
+Keep in mind, that some people feel like cinnamon makes their acid reflux worse.
 So it makes sense to avoid cinnamon if it makes you feel any symptoms of gastroesophageal reflux disease.

 Cinnamon may reduce nausea

-Women who have abnormal menstrual cycles known as dysmenorrhea have less nausea and vomiting after they received a single dose of cinnamon capsule compared to a placebo.
+Women who have abnormal menstrual cycles known as dysmenorrhea have less nausea and vomiting after they receive a single dose of cinnamon capsule compared to a placebo.
 The cinnamon group also had less pain related to their periods compared to no cinnamon.